This Day In Music: August 20

 August 20, 1931 ~ Jazz pianist, composer, arranger Alain Goraguer born in Rosny-sous-Bois, France ~ Best known for his associations with Boris Vian and Serge Gainsbourg.
 Also composed, arranged for Jean Ferrat, Serge Reggiani, and Nana Mouskouri.
 Conducted the orchestra for France Gall's 1965 Eurovision Songfestival-winning performance of Poupée De Cire (Poupée De Son) ~ Goraguer passed away in 2023

-August 20, 1927 ~ James Elbert Raney, commonly known as jazz guitarist Jimmy Raney, born in Louisville, Kentucky, USA ~ Best known for his early 1950s work with Red Norvo, replacing Tal Farlow in the Red Norvo Trio, and for backing Stan Getz during the same period.
+August 20, 1927 ~ James Elbert Raney, commonly known as jazz guitarist Jimmy Raney, born in Louisville, Kentucky, USA ~ Best known for his early-1950s work with Red Norvo, replacing Tal Farlow in the Red Norvo Trio, and for backing Stan Getz during the same period.
 At home in various jazz idioms including cool jazz, bebop, post bop and hard bop.
 Has also worked with Artie Shaw, Woody Herman, Buddy DeFranco, Al Haig, Bob Brookmeyer, and others.
 Suffered from Ménière's disease which eventually led to near deafness in both ears.
-This did not stop him from playing however, hailed by New York Times in his obituary as “one of the most gifted and influential postwar jazz guitarists” ~ Raney passed away in 1995
+This did not stop him from playing however, hailed by The New York Times in his obituary as “one of the most gifted and influential postwar jazz guitarists” ~ Raney passed away in 1995

 August 20, 1923 ~ Country, country-pop singer Jim Reeves, full name James Travis Reeves, born in Galloway, Texas, USA ~ Charted records from the 1950s through the 1980s.
 Dubbed “Gentleman Jim”.
 Instrumental in creating the lush Nashville sound, reaching audiences outside country circles.
 First gained attention with the single Mexican Joe in 1953.
 Frequently worked with producer Steve Sholes early on in his career.
 Known for songs such as Welcome To My World, I Guess I'm Crazy, Blue Side Of Lonesome, and Make The World Go Away ~ Reeves passed away in 1964